-North Fork Special Services District provides household trash removal to North Fork residents & homeowners only.
+North Fork Special Services District provides household trash removal to North Fork homeowners who pay a monthly fee only.

 Being so close to glacier runoff, we are fortunate to have some of the best water in Utah, but we are also the watershed for Salt Lake Valley’s water.
 This means that you’ll love the water in North Fork Canyon, but we hope you’ll join us in the effort to use this resource responsibly, and respectfully and that you’ll keep our communities conservation-minded efforts close to the heart as you enjoy the beautiful area that has been preserved here.